14 Kickass Virtual Team Building Activities for 2023

 • Opportunities to check in with your employees

-The 14 Best Virtual Team Building Activities
+The 14 Best Virtual Team Building Games and Activities

-The key is to find an activity that speaks to your team’s interests, promotes participation and engagement, and ultimately, creates a happier workforce — all while mimicking an in-person setting.
+The key is to find an activity that speaks to your team’s interests, promotes participation and engagement, and ultimately creates a happier workforce — all while mimicking an in-person setting.

 1. Sing Your Heart Out In Karaoke

-Whether you’re celebrating birthdays or helping the team unwind on a Friday night, you can’t really go wrong with karaoke.
+Whether celebrating birthdays or helping the team unwind on a Friday night, you can’t go wrong with karaoke.
 These real-time aural sessions are simple to set up and let everyone express themselves without restrictions.

 • Sweet Child O’ Mine - Guns N’ Roses